 - Translational multidisciplinary research

 In 2000, Dr. Ma established Temple University Center for Asian Health (CAH), one of the first in the nation dedicated to reducing cancer and health disparities among underserved Asian Americans funded by NIH National Cancer Institute.
-Dr. Ma in partnership with community leaders co-founded the first Asian Community Health Coalition and Cancer Disparity Network in the U.S. Eastern Region, including Pennsylvania, New Jersey, New York City, Delaware and DC/Maryland.
+Dr. Ma in partnership with community leaders co-founded the first Asian Community Cancer Coalition and Cancer Health Disparity Network in the U.S. Eastern Region, including Pennsylvania, New Jersey, New York City, Delaware and DC/Maryland.

 - Education, Training & Credentials